sameerlakhe/14_LSTMStockPredictor_DeepLearning/README.md

 ### Build and train custom LSTM RNNs

 Create the same custom LSTM RNN architecture.
+This is done using a function that does all the below steps
+1) generate of feature data using window size,
+2) split data for training and testing
+3) Scale and reshape the data
+4) build and train LSTM model
+5) evaluate performance
+6) Predict Closing Prices using a 10 day window of previous fng values

+This function is then invoked multiple times using different values for windoe timeframe to compare the results

 In one notebook, fit the data using the FNG values.
 In the second notebook, fit the data using only closing prices.

 Use the same parameters and training steps for each model.
 This is necessary to compare each model accurately.